AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/push-an-adobe-experience-platform-segment-to-a-marketo-static-list.md

    ![](assets/push-an-adobe-experience-platform-segment-8.png)

 1. Enter a Destination **Name** and an optional Description.
-Click the Person Creation drop-down and choose "Match Existing Marketo People and Create Missing People in Marketo" _or_ "Match Existing Marketo People Only."
-In this example we're choosing the former.
-You can also optionally choose a workspace, or just go with the default.
+Click the Person Creation drop-down and choose "Match Existing Marketo People and Create Missing People in Marketo" _or_ "Match Existing Marketo People Only" (in this example we're choosing the former).
+You must also choose a **Workspace**.

    ![](assets/push-an-adobe-experience-platform-segment-9.png)